Joki79/Charts-and-interactive-annotations/README.md

 This project uses the car dataset published by https://archive.ics.uci.edu/ml/datasets/automobile

-The goal in this project is to analyze and impute the missing data in the cars datset and to build and evaluate a linear regression model for predicting car prices.
-The categorical features in this dataset are encounded.
-After statistical analysis some features are omitted as they're ound to be irrelevant for the car price.
+The goal in this project was to analyze and impute the missing data in the cars datset and to build and evaluate a linear regression model for predicting car prices.
+The categorical features in this dataset are encoded.
+After statistical analysis some features are omitted as they're found to be irrelevant for the car price.
 Performance of the linear model was assesed through r-squared and the score was 0.89 for the test data.

 <img width="502" alt="Screen Shot 2022-02-16 at 6 00 27 PM" src="https://user-images.githubusercontent.com/57463075/154383895-62560dfd-bd86-495d-8ebb-dc4f51a7d1f9.png">